 Desktop permit to bulletin board benefits such as CompuServe and Prodigy made it more relaxing to develop free online communities without ever exiting the house.

 The creation of the smartphone released social media from desktop and laptop computers.
 Apple’s first iPhone, founded by Steve Jobs in 2007, shifted the direction of an online community facility to mobile.
-Facebook, Twitter, Snapchat, Instagram, TikTok, and other social media assistance thrived in the mobile app setting.
+Facebook, Twitter, Snapchat app, Instagram, TikTok, and other social media assistance thrived in the mobile app setting.

 Technological advances, specifically powerful in-phone cameras, shifted mobile apps’ focus to video and pictures.
 In complement to written messages, end-users could directly post in real-time.

-Instagram, in specific, became the app of preference for social media users curious about travel, recreation, fashion, and other visually-oriented issues.
+Instagram, in particular, became the app of preference for social media users curious about travel, recreation, fashion, and other visually oriented particular issues.